-Planning for the minimum number of workers needed on the premises and deployed in the field to operate safely and effectively.
-Monitoring the well-being of people who are working from home and helping them stay connected to the rest of the workforce, especially if the majority of their colleagues are or site.
-Keeping in touch with off-site staff on their working arrangements including their welfare, mental and physical health and personal security.
+Considering who is needed on site, for example, support staff should work from home if at all possible.
+Planning for the minimum number of people needed to be on site to operate safely and effectively, for example, workers deemed necessary to carry out physical works, supervise work, or conduct work in order to operate safely.
+Monitoring the wellbeing of people who are working from home and helping them stay connected to those operating in an outdoor environment, especially if the majority of their colleagues are on-site.
+Keeping in touch with off-site workers on their working arrangements including their welfare, mental and physical health and personal security.
 Providing equipment for people to work from home safely and effectively, for example, remote access to work systems.